wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## Individuals must pick a single cloud?

-Organizations are going multi-cloud by using software from Hashicorp, Snowflake for database, etc.
+Organizations are going multi-cloud by using software from HashiCorp, Snowflake for database, etc.

 But an individual has a limited amount of time to keep up with changes.
 So many individual technologists need to select the cloud vendor which provides the best career prospects.
 Here's my logic: